CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/Lab09-getting-started-page.md

 - **Basic C# / .NET Skills:** Ability to build console applications and install NuGet packages.
 - **Azure Portal Familiarity:** Ability to navigate Key Vault, App Configuration, and Resource Groups.
-- **Security Concepts:** Basic understanding of secrets, configuration management, and secure storage.
+- **Security Concepts:** Understanding of secrets, configuration management, and secure storage.
-- **CLI Knowledge:** Ability to run Azure CLI commands in Cloud Shell or local terminal.
+- **CLI Knowledge:** Ability to run Azure CLI commands.
 - **Browser Access:** A modern browser to interact with CloudLabs and Azure Portal.

 ---

 ## Architecture

-This lab demonstrates secure application configuration using Azure Key Vault and App Configuration.

 **Architecture Flow:**

-1. A secret is stored in **Azure Key Vault** and retrieved via the .NET application.
-2. Application settings are stored in **Azure App Configuration**.
-3. The .NET application fetches configuration values securely at runtime.
-4. Azure services provide managed identity access and secure retrieval.

-**Key Components in Flow:**
-Developer → .NET App → Managed Identity → Key Vault → App Configuration → Secure Output
+In this lab, secrets are securely stored in Azure Key Vault and application configuration values are stored in Azure App Configuration.
+A .NET console application accesses these services at runtime using secure authentication mechanisms.
+Azure services manage access control and secure retrieval, allowing the application to read secrets and configuration values without embedding sensitive data in code.

 ---